 In 2012 the paper entitled "The Jones polynomial for fluid knots from helicity", written in collaboration with Xin Liu, is published in the Journal of Physics A: Mathematical and Theoretical.
 In the paper we derive the Jones polynomial for fluid knots (vortex or magnetic) in the context of ideal fluid flows.
-It is the first time that knot polynomials are derived in classical field theory, contributing to establish a topological foundation of classical fluid mechanics.
-JPA dedicates to this work the issue cover and a web-page on its Insight feature series.
+It is the first time that knot polynomials are derived in classical field theory, contributing to establish a topological approach to classical fluid mechanics.
+JPA dedicates to this work the issue cover and a web-page of its Insight feature series.

 "Geometry and Topology of Fluid Flows" programme

 Press release on the INIMS intensive research programme Geometry and Topology of Fluid Flows, 2001.

 In the year 2000, UNESCO Year of Mathematics, a 4-month intensive research programme on "Geometry and Topology of Fluid Flows" was co-organized by myself in collaboration with Hassan Aref, Tutsomu Kambe and Richard Pelz.
 The programme was held at the Isaac Newton Institute for Mathematical Sciences in Cambridge (UK) and it hosted several major events, including a NATO Advanced Study Institute pedagogical workshop, a satellite workshop on singularities at MIR@W (Warwick U.), and a Royal Society Discussion Meeting in London.
 Themes ranged from issues on topological dynamics, geometric mechanics and dynamical systems theory, to knot theory and singularities in fluid flows.

 Topological ideas and fluid mechanics